The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 All applicants should meet the following minimum requirements to be an eligible candidate for this position:

-• Ability to work beyond the normally-scheduled work-day/work-week in order to accomplish job requirements.
+• Ability to work beyond the normally scheduled work-day/work-week in order to accomplish job requirements.

 • Ability to pass a personal interview, physical and drug screen when applicable.